-Ronaldo was still top scorer at Euro 2020 at 36 and has scored 25 or more league goals in every season since leaving Man Utd.
+Ronaldo was still top scorer at Euro 2020 at 36 and scored 25 or more league goals in every season at Real Madrid and Juventus.

 A slightly surprising name to feature so highly, Alvaro Morata has transferred six times, which is why his fees add up to so much.

 His move from Real Madrid to Juventus and back again came to over €50m, while he then cost Chelsea over €60m.
 Atletico Madrid paid an extortionate amount to bring him back to Spain, while Juventus have paid a reported €21m to sign him on a two-year loan deal.

 An often misfiring striker who evidently has quality, Morata has racked up some serious fees during his career so far.

 Philippe Coutinho was excellent in the Premier League, but didn't hit the same heights in La Liga.